All Episodes

 Steelers are just a better team.

-And I said, Well, what about this trend?
+And I said, well, what about this trend?

-I'm not, I think that trend's been broken.
+I think that trend has been broken.

-He said, Well, the Redskins could win this game.
+He said, well, the Redskins could win this game.

-Uh Redskins are a little bit of a surprise team, but whatever.
+Redskins are a little bit of a surprise team, but whatever.

-We're gonna be there for it.
+We're going to be there for it.

-By the way, a little headline uh here.
+By the way, a little headline here.

-Chronicle Staff Writer could be San Francisco Chronicle.
+Chronicle staff writer could be San Francisco Chronicle.

 San Francisco Chronicle.